joanpablo/reactive_forms/README.md

 }
 ```

-### FormGroup validators
+### FormGroup Validators

-There are special validators that can be attached to **FormGroup**.
-In the next section we will see an example of that.
+There are special validators that can be attached to a **FormGroup**.
+In the next section, we will see an example of that.

 ## What about Password and Password Confirmation?

-There are some cases where we want to implement a Form where a validation of a field depends on the value of another field.
-For example a sign-up form with _email_ and _emailConfirmation_ or _password_ and _passwordConfirmation_.
+There are some cases where we want to implement a Form where the validation of one field depends on the value of another.
+For example, a sign-up form with _email_ and _emailConfirmation_ or _password_ and _passwordConfirmation_.

-For those cases we could implement a custom validator as a class and attach it to the **FormGroup**.
+For those cases, we can implement a custom validator as a class and attach it to the **FormGroup**.
 Let's see an example:

 ```dart
 final form = FormGroup({